Not-Elias/stakingWalkthrough/README.md

    # Execute the following command
    sudo systemctl daemon-reload
 ```
-While this solution addresses the issue, it doesn't use the full potential of the validator's capabilities.
+While this solution addresses the issue, it does not use the full potential of the validator's capabilities.
 Nevertheless, it provides a workable alternative.
 Wait for a few minutes, and check again.
 Everyhting should be ok now :)

 ## Step 5: Before installing the validator

 The first step is to acquire Holesky ethers.
-You'll need 32 ETH to create one validator.
+You will need 32 ETH to create one validator.
 Simply put an address that YOU own into the following faucet:

 https://holesky-faucet.pk910.de

 After a few hours, you should have approximately 33 Holesky ethers in total (32 for the validator and the remainder for covering gas fees).

 For added security, consider using a hardware wallet address to store your withdrawal address, and a browser dApp wallet like Metamask to hold the 32 ETH for the validator.
-However, for testnet purposes, I'll be using Metamask for both functions.
+However, for testnet purposes, I will be using Metamask for both functions.
 Remember, this approach is for testing only and should not be used on the mainnet.

-Now, let's proceed with creating your staking keys, which your validator will use to engage with the blockchain.
-I'll opt for the staking-deposit-cli method, as I believe it's the most reliable approach.
+Now, let us proceed with creating your staking keys, which your validator will use to engage with the blockchain.
+I will opt for the staking-deposit-cli method, as I believe it is the most reliable approach.

 ```bash
    # Download staking-deposit-cli